 Tying it back to Davidson a bit – there’s a really close knit aspect to Davidson.
 I can call a Davidson grad tomorrow that doesn’t know who I am, and they’ll take my call and offer to help.
 The idea of being honest and treating people with respect is essential to building and leading teams.

 Liz: I think you mentioned when moving warehousing back to Charlotte some of the first people you called to bring back were the ones you let go.
 That’s something that’s not always highlighted, how challenging that is.
 It shows how important clarifying your role as a leader is and how you want to present yourself.
-How did Davidson help set you up for that type of empathy and empathetic leadership?
+How has Davidson help set you up for that type of empathy and empathetic leadership?

 Mike: The other thing that comes to mind is the long view versus the short view.
 I’ve been fortunate to be in private companies, and some of that long view is natural for those businesses.
 If you take the long view, a lot of times you sacrifice something in the short term.
 A big lesson for me is having that fortitude to keep that long view in mind in how you deal with people, your partners, and the business.